Symbiota2/Symbiota2-php/docs/plugin/initial_considerations.md

     the software.
 The name must be unique to all of the plugins listed in the [plugin registry](https://github.com/Symbiota2/Symbiota2/blob/master/plugin-registry.json) and to all additional plugins that are installed within a Symbiota2 portal.
 Plugin names cannot not contain spaces and it is suggested to use all lower-case letters.
-Additionally, plugins cannot start with the prefix "symbiota-", which is reserved for core Symbiota2 plugins.
+Additionally, plugins cannot start with the prefix `symbiota-` or be named `core`, which are reserved for core Symbiota2 plugins.
 To ensure that your plugin name will be unique, it is suggested to use a developer-specific or project-specific prefix with your plugin name, such as "my_name-plugin_name".
 Review the [plugin registry documentation](./plugin_registry.html) for further information regarding the registry.